radumarias/rencfs/README.md

 # Follow us

 - Blog and tutorial
-  There will be a [series](https://medium.com/@xorio42/list/828492b94c23) of articles about the evolution of this project, trying to keep it like a tutorial.
+  There is a [series](https://medium.com/@xorio42/list/828492b94c23) of articles about the evolution of this project, trying to keep it like a tutorial.
 This is the [first one](https://systemweakness.com/the-hitchhikers-guide-to-building-an-encrypted-filesystem-in-rust-4d678c57d65c).